 19. Not Being Prepared

 With quick and easy access to the Internet at your fingertips, you really have no excuse for not taking a brief look at the company’s “About Us” page on their website.
 It will only take a few minutes of your precious time and, equipped with that knowledge; you’ll be able to impress the hiring manager with a flawless and straightforward answer to “What do you know about our company?”
 Preparation is key and will make you feel more confident when answering all the weird and wonderful questions you may be asked.
-A good trick is practicing an interview scenario with someone in your household.
+A good trick is practising an interview scenario with someone in your household.

 Nobody likes a liar – especially one who lies ever so bluntly to people’s faces.
 While a lot of us tend to tell a little white lie here or there to make ourselves look better or more likeable, openly and so obviously lying to an interviewer is a surefire way to kill any chances you had of being offered the job.
 Any discrepancies between what you tell an interviewer and what they’ve read on your CV, or what your references had to say will only paint you in a bad light.
 Instead, be completely honest in your answers (and your CV, for that matter), because a seemingly small lie can have massive repercussions for you and a potential job offer.